Leadership course 2: Research Management and Supervision

 Dates and venue

-Signing up for the course, you are committed to attend all four days of the programme.
+Signing up for the course, you are committed to attend the whole course.